flowerpulp/address-book/README.md

 ## What it does

+- Takes a config file
-- Takes a json file with a list of entrys and a list of allowed fields for the entrys
+- Takes a json file with a list of entrys
-- Checks if entry fields are allowed
+- Checks if entry fields are listed in config file
 - Prints entries by query
 - Creates printable files of entries to form a physical book with one entry per page